ckeditor/ckeditor5/docs/installation/integrations/next-js.md

 ---
 menu-title: Next.js
 meta-title: Compatibility with Next.js | CKEditor 5 documentation
-meta-description: Learn how to set up real-time collaboration in the Drupal editing platform with the CKEditor 5 Premium Features module.
+meta-description: "Learn how to integrate the Next.js framework with the rich text editor - CKEditor 5 - using both routing strategies: App Router and Pages Router."
 category: integrations
 order: 100
-modified_at: 2023-11-13
+modified_at: 2023-11-14
 ---

 # Compatibility with Next.js